ksipfle/TTB/README.md

 "Feel free to mention any bonus features you implement (or attempted) in your documentation so we don’t overlook them."
-I spent time trying trying to get any decent recognition of real labels from tesseract with preprocessing help from PIL.
+I spent time trying to get any decent recognition of real labels from tesseract with preprocessing help from PIL.
 My conclusion is that for various (many) photographs from bottles these tools are too weak and flaky.
 Would need to try on submitted fresh flat actual labels or images thereof.